-What does Knockin' On Heaven's Door mean?
+What do you think Knockin' On Heaven's Door means?

 Bob Dylan: Knockin' On Heaven's Door Meaning